-Compact -the "Tribal Gaming Compact" or any other agreement and/or appendices thereto between the Cherokee Nation and the State of Oklahoma, as approved for the purposes of conducting Class III gaming.
+Compact - means the Tribal Gaming Compact between the Cherokee Nation and the State of Oklahoma, as approved on December 28, 2004.

 Complimentary services and items - services and items provided at no cost, or at a reduced cost, to a patron at the discretion of an agent on behalf of the gaming operation or by a third party on behalf of the operation.
 Services and items may include, but are not limited to, travel, lodging, food, beverages, or entertainment expenses.
 Complimentary services and items exclude any services and/or items provided, at no cost or at a reduced cost, to a person for business and/or governmental purposes, which are categorized and treated as business expenses of the gaming operation.